Ali İsmail Korkmaz: Legacy

 Ali İsmail Korkmaz's statue was erected in Eskişehir with the contribution of the Fikir Clubs Federation (FKF) after Korkmaz's death.

+He was a Fenerbahçe supporter, and Fenerbahçe fans composed the "Ali İsmail Korkmaz" march and sing it at various matches.

-An old car-park area located in İskele Street in Rasimpaşa Neighborhood, was converted by Kadıköy Municipality into a park and named after Ali İsmail Korkmaz.
+An old car park area located in İskele Street in Rasimpaşa Neighborhood, was converted by Kadıköy Municipality into a park and named after Ali İsmail Korkmaz.

 The 1907 ÜNİFEB Çukurova University organization created the Ali İsmail Korkmaz Memorial Forest in Kemerhisar.

 Hatay Samandağ Municipality named a bridge in the district entrance after Ali İsmail Korkmaz.

 The Ali İsmail Korkmaz Foundation, founded by the Korkmaz family, has a variety of activities that help the students, the elderly, nature, animals, artists, artisans and provides scholarships to the students.

 Court status

 The Eskişehir 2nd Administrative Court later announced its decision about the Gezi Park protests in Eskişehir on 2 June 2013 during which Ali İsmail Korkmaz was assaulted by the police and a group of civilians and lost his life following a 38-day coma.
 The court sentenced the Ministry of the Interior to pay his family ₺57,180 for material damages, and ₺650,000 for moral damages for a total of ₺707,180.

+Even after 10 years, the trials are still being held about other suspects in this case, one of them is the Police officer Hüseyin Engin, who was accused of "torture" by Ali Ismail's and his family's lawyers, but was found not guilty.
+Ali İsmail's family and lawyers brought this sentencing to the Constitutional Court of Turkey, with a series of accusations about the previous trials, saying that the Investigations and trials were not conducted properly.
+The Constitutional Court ruled that the suspect, Hüseyin Engin, was to be tried again.
+This resulted in another trial in 2023, by the 3rd Heavy Criminal Court in Kayseri, and this time Hüseyin Engin was found guilty of "simple wounding" and sentenced to 7 months and 15 days in prison, and the verdict was not witheld.
+After the Trial, lawyers of Korkmaz family stated that the Murder of Ali Ismail Korkmaz is still an ongoing case at the European Court of Human Rights, and that they will apply to the Court of Cassation, again accusing the suspect of torturing the victim.